Focus Webinar

 Dr. Andrew Mellor obtained an engineering doctorate in surface and interfacial physics/chemistry from the London Centre for Nanotechnology (UCL) and currently serves as an Application Market Manager to our worldwide customer network.

-Register now for this final event of our 3-part live webinar series hosted by Dr. Andrew Mellor (Application Market Manager).
+Register now for this final event of our 3-part webinar series hosted by Dr. Andrew Mellor (Application Market Manager).
 Learn about the Stood-up Drop as a promising successor to the outdated cross hatch method for testing coating adhesion.

 Missed the previous parts?
 Just watch the recording of part I (introduction to the SUD) and part II (capturing adhesion)!